hyraiq/thistle/README.md

 ## Task:

-Implement a basic mail reader clone in Aurelia + TypeScript
+Implement a "Candidate Management System" in Aurelia + TypeScript.

+As a user, I want to:

+* see a list of candidates
+* click on a candidate to preview the message
+* mark a candidate as "not interested" / "interested"
+* filter candidates by decision (undecided/not interested/interested)

+## Designs

+TODO: Insert designs

 ## Demo: